fasttime/JScrewIt/Features.md

 <a name="NODE012"></a>
 ### `NODE012`
 Features available in Node.js 0.12 or later.
-Also compatible with Chrome 38, Opera 25 and Android Browser 4.1.2 or later.
+Also compatible with Chrome, Opera and Android Browser 4.1.2 or later.
 <a name="NODE40"></a>
 ### `NODE40`
 Features available in Node.js 4.0 or later.
-Also compatible with Chrome 45 and Opera 32 or later.
+Also compatible with Chrome and Opera.
 <a name="NO_IE_SRC"></a>
 ### `NO_IE_SRC`
 A string representation of native functions typical for most browsers with the notable exception of Internet Explorer.